akirk/askme/README.md

 ========

  - Ask any user a question
+ - Questions will be invisible to others until you choose to answer it
  - Questions can be asked anonymously
  - Questions can be modified before answering
  - Questions can be answered privately if they have not been asked anonymously